zach-capalbo/vartiste/src/toolkit/Readme.md

 through these documents, play around with the examples and VARTISTE itself, and failing that to read the source code.

+Also, VARTISTE uses a bunch of premade environments, these are packaged separately in the [aframe-enviropacks](https://www.npmjs.com/package/aframe-enviropacks) package.

 ## Assets

 Assets required for some of the basic component use are automatically included